etetoolkit/ete/sdoc/tutorial/tutorial_drawing.rst

 .. warning::

-   A number of parameters can be controlled through custom tree style objetcs, check :class:`TreeStyle` documentation for a complete list of accepted values.
+   A number of parameters can be controlled through custom tree style objects, check :class:`TreeStyle` documentation for a complete list of accepted values.

 Some common uses include: